saultab/pong-arm-assembly/README.md

 # pong-arm-assembly
-Pong game implementation in ARM assembly
+Pong game implementation in arm assembly and in C on the npx LPC1768 board